exanova-y/garden/README.md

 Packages used:
 - markdown to html 'marked'
 npm install marked

-how to run this website
+How to run this website:
 To deploy to production (spin.yoyo.cat +1), run `vercel --prod`

+Notes:
+press option + 8 for dot.